 The Company continued to focus on securing new leases based on the current interest of national and local tenants.
 Management is committed to fully leasing Tri-City Mall, which will substantially increase the valuation of the investment portfolio based on external appraisals.
 The Company is pleased to report that St. Paul Shopping Centre continues to be fully leased based on the current configuration.
 The addition of Dollarama to the Three Hills property is a welcome addition to our portfolio of national tenants.

-On a personal note, I would like to thank all the first responders, firefighters, retail workers, and staff in Canadian retail who continue to improve our lives.
+On a personal note, I would like to thank all the retail workers, staff in the Canadian retail sector and the many loyal consumers for our properties, without whom our success would not be possible.

 Yours truly,